Can You Drill and Tap Cast Iron? (2026 Easy Guide)

 Step 1: Preparing the cast iron surface

-Before drilling and tapping, prepping the cast iron surface is a must.
+Can You Drill and Tap Cast Iron, Before drilling and tapping, prepping the cast iron surface is a must.
 Follow these simple steps to make sure it’s ready:

 1. Check for any existing damage or flaws.